Computational Linguistics, Analytics, Search and Informatics

 Students can take individual courses toward a master's degree or graduate certificate through distance education (online).
 For more information, connect with the individual graduate program directly.

-Due to the hands-on learning experience, some courses must be taken on campus.
-This is a hybrid program.
+Due to the hands-on learning experience, some courses for the CLASIC degree must be taken on campus.
+This program cannot be completed entirely through distance learning.

 Bachelor's–Accelerated Master's Degree Program